Ingress with Consul on Kubernetes

 api-gw/consul-api-gateway.yaml configuration file.
 This file contains the configuration for the API Gateway pod, the listener, and TLS attributes.

-apiVersion: gateway.networking.k8s.io/v1alpha2 # The Gateway is the main infrastructure resource that links API gateway components. kind: Gateway metadata: name: api-gateway namespace: consul spec: gatewayClassName: consul-api-gateway # Configures the listener that is bound to the gateway's address. listeners: # Defines the listener protocol (HTTP, HTTPS, or TCP) - protocol: HTTPS port: 8443 name: https allowedRoutes: namespaces: from: Same tls: # Defines the certificate to use for the HTTPS listener. certificateRefs: - name: consul-server-cert
+apiVersion: gateway.networking.k8s.io/v1alpha2 # The Gateway is the main infrastructure resource that links API gateway components. kind: Gateway metadata: name: api-gateway namespace: consul spec: gatewayClassName: consul-api-gateway # Configures the listener that is bound to the gateway's address. listeners: # Defines the listener protocol (HTTP, HTTPS, or TCP) - protocol: HTTP port: 8080 name: http allowedRoutes: namespaces: from: Same

 api-gw/routes.yaml configuration file.
 This file contains the configuration for HTTP routing including the network traffic rules and the backend service that will receive the ingress traffic.